 Oysters, Candy, Nuts – And Rabbit?
-Strange Christmas Dining Traditions in the Valley
+Some Strange Christmas Dining Traditions in the Valley

 Looking to spice up your holiday feast?
 Here’s a flash to the past with a few local dishes

-If you were celebrating Christmas in the early days of Eau Claire, the place to be was the Niagara House, a hotel on Water Street in what was then known as West Eau Claire.
+If you were celebrating Christmas in early Eau Claire, the place to be was the Niagara House, a hotel on Water Street in what was then known as West Eau Claire.
 An item in the Dec.
 18, 1867, edition of the Eau Claire Argus set the scene:

 Ho!
 For Christmas! – R.H.
 Rogers, proprietor of the Niagara House, is making extensive arrangements for his grand Christmas Ball, which is to come off on Wednesday evening next, Dec.
 25th.
 He will spare neither trouble, pains nor expense in making it one of the most desirable and pleasant entertainments ever gotten up in this valley.
 His table will be supplied with every variety of the substantial and delicate viands which the country will afford, together with a superabundance of fresh oysters.
 The best quadrille music in the country – Wilkins’ String Band – has been secured for the occasion.
 A general invitation is extended to all lovers of Terpsichorean enjoyment, to all of whom we guarantee one of the merriest times of the age.
 As Dick knows how to get up first-class balls we shall expect a large crowd.